ALI-FADLOUN/DEPI-Project/README.md

 ---

 ## 🛠️ The Architecture
-The project is built upon a robust star-schema foundation, integrating two core datasets:
+The project is built upon a robust star-schema foundation, integrating core datasets:
 1.  **Sales Table:** The heartbeat of revenue, capturing product movement.
 2.  **Warranty Table:** The post-purchase tracking, analyzing service attachment rates.
 3.  **Products Table:** a created dim products table.